LZXCyrus/MGNN/README.md

 ```

-##
+## ❔︎ Contact
-For any question, feel free to email wzhoux@connect.hku.hk
+For any question about this work, please do not hesitate to contact us by email 42033064@smail.swufe.edu.cn.